@sogni-ai/sogni-client

 yarn add @sogni-ai/sogni-client

-In order to use Sogni Supernet you need an active Sogni account (in the form of a username and password) with a positive $tSOGNI balance.
+In order to use Sogni Supernet, you need an active Sogni account with a positive SOGNI or Spark token balance.
+You can authenticate using either an API key (recommended) or username and password.
 You can create a free account in our Web App or Mac App which will give you tokens just for signing up and confirming your email.
 You can get daily bonus tokens by claiming them (under rewards) each 24-hours.

 Your account is tied to a Base Wallet that is created during signup.
-The current network is Base Sepolia and will be Base Mainnet after mainnet launch.

 There are 2 worker network types available:

-In both options the more complex your query is (the more steps) the higher the cost in tokens.
+In both options, the more complex your query is (the more steps), the higher the cost in tokens.

 import { SogniClient } from '@sogni-ai/sogni-client';